-Syllabus: Cross-sectional view of double hull tankers, Torsion boxes, Fuel the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
+Assessment: This is an examination module.
+There will be two assessments during the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
 This will form 40% of the final mark.
 Students will require a sub-minimum of 40% to be eligible for the examination.
 The examination will be three hours closed book paper which will form 60% of the final mark

-15.2.
-ADVANCED DIPLOMA IN NAUTICAL STUDIES FINANCIAL MAANGEMENT system of accounts, financial statements, financial information budget, budgetary controls, planned expenditure and budgetary variations
+Syllabus: Financial and accounting terms, financial management issues system of accounts, financial statements, financial information budget, budgetary controls, planned expenditure and budgetary variations.